hack-technicolor/hack-technicolor/docs/Resources.md

 | X | Exit from menu |

 Since `boot2` is derived from CFE, it holds some of the code that would handle the CFE command line menu, and has the string "`CFE> `" included in the binary.
 However, the code to spawn the shell seems to be removed.
-It's as such impossible to enter the CFE shell
+It's as such impossible to enter the CFE shell.

 ### Bootloader unlocking

 `boot2` can be unlocked to load unsigned linux kernels.
 However, this requires a signed `RIP_ID_UNLOCK_TAG` to be present in the RIP storage.
-Such tag is valid only for the specific device it was issued for as it's based on some device-unique parameters such as the S/N and Chip ID, and must be issued by Technicolor.
+Such tag is valid only for the specific device it was issued for as it's based on some device-unique parameters such as the S/N and Chip ID, and must be issued by the platform privete keys owner (e.g. Technicolor).

 Device specific parameters can be obtained from